AndreTeixeira1998/overleafwiki/Manually-Extracting-Files-from-Database.md

 TODO: Support sub-folders.

+This is it.
+The following gives pointers for further analysis, e.g. to find files in sub-folders.

 ## Pretty-Converting BSON to JSON

 It's a lot easier to read the json files and to understand the structure as a human if they are pretty-printed.